GeneralchAOSDev/Documentations/docs/content/english/Editor/Scene Editor/terrain_creation.md

 ### Create a new terrain ###
 Terrain creation, removal, and node modifications can be done in <strong>Terrain Inspector > Properties</strong> tab. <br>
 Terrain node count in both dimensions, their resolution and size can be specified in <strong>New Terrain Properties</strong> panel.<br>
-This parameters must be specified proir to the creation, although they can be canged per-node basis later.
+This parameters must be specified proir to the creation, although they can be changed per-node basis later.

  |
 ---- | ----